rfldn0/WMUStudentsUpdate/documentation/AWS_DEPLOYMENT.md

 ### DynamoDB table not found
 Create the table first using `scripts/create_dynamodb_table.py` or see [DYNAMODB_MIGRATION.md](DYNAMODB_MIGRATION.md)

+### Timezone issues with timestamps
+Timestamps are automatically set to Eastern Time (America/Detroit).
+The `tzdata` package is required for Windows and is included in requirements.txt

 ## Cost Estimate

 **AWS Lambda Free Tier (every month):**